Omar Radi: 2019 arrest

 On 26 December 2019, Radi was summoned to a police station in Casablanca, where he was arrested.
 Authorities cited a tweet from April 2019 in which Radi criticized a magistrate for sentencing 42 activists from the Hirak Rif Movement, including Nasser Zefzafi, to 20 years in prison.

 In an interview with Amy Goodman on Democracy Now!, Radi stated that his arrest was likely related to his speech at a journalism awards ceremony in Algeria, where he criticized what he called "economic predation" in Morocco and described a model of "state capture."

 His arrest was condemned by the Moroccan Association for Human Rights (AMDH), the National Union of Moroccan Journalists, and Human Rights Watch.
 Demonstrations demanding his release were held in Casablanca, Rabat, Agadir, Paris, and Brussels.

 Radi was released on bail on 31 December 2019, two days before his scheduled court appearance on 2 January 2020.
 The hearing was postponed to 5 March 2020.

 2020 cellphone surveillance

 In June 2020, Amnesty International reported that Radi’s personal phone had been infected with Pegasus, a spyware tool developed by Israeli firm NSO Group.
 The spyware can covertly access a device’s camera, microphone, messages, emails, and location.

 Amnesty concluded that the Moroccan authorities were responsible for the surveillance, as the NSO Group claims to sell its products exclusively to governments.
 The software is classified as a weapon by Israel, requiring export approval.

 The Moroccan government rejected the allegations, calling them "serious and tendentious."
 It claimed Amnesty’s evidence was inconclusive and lacked scientific rigor.
-Amnesty responded that the Pegasus exploit required control over national telecommunications infrastructure, which only the government possessed.
+Amnesty responded that the use of Pegasus required control over national telecommunications infrastructure, which only the government possessed.

+In 2026, Forbidden Stories published documents and testimonies, including from a former DGST agent, about the usage of Cellebrite and Pegasus against Radi.